A-acuto/IQBlade_classification/README.md

 The classification and scoring by SIC codes, names, url, introduction and url (webscraped).

 # Updates
-multiprocessing fro url text available
+multiprocessing for url text available

 Compatible with Linux, windows and MacOS (not Tested)